V453000/RGBA-Eater/README.md

 The script can be used in many interesting ways, but out of the box

 ### Example.bat
+* Put the 32bpp RGB image in `32bpp/` folder.
 * The converter can be launched from a command line, but it can be convenient to start with double-clicking the `example.bat` to run it.
-* `-n` The path to the input 32bpp RGB image to process from the `32bpp/` sub-folder.
+* `-n` The path to the input 32bpp RGB image to process from the `32bpp/` folder.
 This parameter is mandatory.
-* The outputs will automatically be placed into the `8bpp/` sub-folder with the same relative path as the input.
+* The outputs will automatically be placed into the `8bpp/` folder with the same relative path as the input.
 The resulting 8bpp image will get `-8bpp` added to the filename.
 * `-e` parameter sets which colour types to be used in the 8bpp output.
 The default `example-command.bat` uses `ALL`.
 This means all colours in the palette except company colours (CC1 and CC2) and animated colours.

 # All parameters